 I’m afraid to say this approach to PR no longer cuts the mustard in 2019.
 While press releases do still play an important role in a well balanced PR strategy, companies need to be far more imaginative.
 After all, the average startup only has a limited number of genuinely newsworthy announcements to turn into press releases each year.

-How then do you win earned media on a regular basis when you don’t have any big company announcements up your sleeve?
+How then do you win media coverage on a regular basis when you don’t have any big company announcements up your sleeve?

 You need to develop a PR plan where you’re regularly approaching journalists and other media influencers with interesting ideas and pitches.
 These need to help further your narrative, tie in with your product and have wider relevance to your industry or something topical in the newscycle.
 Effective media monitoring can really help to inform your pitches.
 The below infographic explains the thought process a little more clearly.